richardtseng7/SLogoIDE/README.md

 3. When user types "penup", the turtle will leave no trace on the screen.

+4. When user types "make :abc 1", "make :bcd 2 ", and then  "for [ :abc 2 6 :bcd ] [ fd :abc ] ", the turtle will move forward 2, then 4, then 6 pixels forward.

 ### Assumptions

 * When changing properties of the pen it will change them for all future pen lines not existing.

+* Loops and Conditionals that rely on variables (such as for) need said variables to be declared beforehand.

 #### Front End - Known Errors